fbi1714/ga-project-1/README.md

 ### Explanations

-  1. Technologies used in this application
+  1. Technologies used in this project:
       1. Ruby on Rails as web framework
       2. Postgress as SQL database for the local development enviroment
       3. Heroku was service provide to run the application online/in-the-cloud.
       4. Materializecss as CSS library
       5. jQuery to render some effects from the Materializecss and the [Fixer.io] (http://fixer.io) api.
       6. [Fixer.io] (http://fixer.io) api to get the currency data
-      7. [Wolfr]
+      7. [Wolfram Alpha data api](http://products.wolframalpha.com/api/) to get the cities world time
+      8. The Ruby on Rails [will_paginate gem] (https://rubygems.org/gems/will_paginate) to generates the order tables pagination.

   2.